Designing the Car Tour Experience in Zoo Safari Parks

 Measuring the Effectiveness of the Design

-Our product has achieved global acclaim - it has received recognition at multiple international design competitions, including:
+Our concept project has received recognition at multiple international design competitions, including:

 MUSE Design Awards 2025: 🏆 x 1 (Silver Winner in Product Design)